 What’s more, I’m not proud of how long it took me — once I left polygamy and my authoritarian orthodox Mormon upbringing — to develop different understandings and standards when it came to not falling in love with married men, not falling for married men’s lies, and not getting involved with married men period!

 While growing up, the backward idea had been so ingrained in me that the only good men were polygamist men, that, for many years after escaping polygamy, I couldn’t fully fall for nor respect a man who was monogamist — even though I wanted to and was totally against polygamy — knew its devastations well!

 For one thing, if he’ll cheat on his wife, he’ll cheat on me.
 Monogamy, fidelity, and respect for contracts and the rule of law have come about for a reason.
-Civilization was won through trial and error over eons of experience, mistakes, and lessons learned the hard way.
+Civilization was won, over eons of experience, through trial and error and lessons learned the hard way.

 But my family and I were indoctrinated in Mormon fundamentalism to do just the opposite of the hard-won laws of Civilization: In breaking up marriages, or bedding and abetting married men, we women were errantly, ignorantly, and barbarically doing what we were raised from birth to do and fervently believed was God’s will.
 But that didn’t make it right nor undo the suffering sinning inevitably brings.
 Karmic laws kick in whether you think you’re doing right or not.